RealGrapeTree/CSC.289-sp25capstoneproject_group9/Project_Plan/Novel_Solution_Project_Plan.md

 ---
 Project constraints are requirements or limitations that define the boundaries within which the system must operate.
 Managing these constraints is essential to ensure successful planning, execution, and completion of the project.

-**1- Time Constraints:**
+- **Time Constraints:**
 The project must be completed within a specific timeframe, limiting the duration available for planning, developing, testing, and deployment.

-**2- Cost Constraints:**
+- **Cost Constraints:**
 	- Budget Limitation: The project must be completed within a defined budget.
 This would limit the resources that can be allocated to hardware, development, testing, and other related activities.
 	- Resources Allocation: The project should be developed with the available human resources, considering the budgetary constraints.

-**3- Scoop Constraints:**
+- **Scoop Constraints:**
 The initial phase of the project will focus only on essential and specific functionalities, such as POS integration, inventory management, and financial reporting.
 Additional features may not be included in this first phase; however, they can be considered for future phases.

-**4- Quality Constraints:**
+- **Quality Constraints:**
 	- Performance Standards: The system must meet specific performance benchmarks, such as fast transaction processing times and updates, which must be processed within a certain timeframe.
 	- User Experience: The system should be user-friendly, intuitive, and easy to use, minimizing training for bookstore staff and ensuring customers have smooth transaction experience.

-**5- Resource Constraints:**
+- **Resource Constraints:**
 	- Hardware Requirements: The system must be compatible with specific hardware such as barcode scanners, receipt printer, which restricts hardware options and leads to increase the costs.
 	- Internet Connectivity: The system requires reliable internet access for real-time updates, which may limit the project’s deployment in areas with unreliable networks.

-**6- Legal and Regulatory Constraints:**
+- **Legal and Regulatory Constraints:**
 	- Data Protection Compliance: The system must adhere to local and international data protection laws, such as GDPR, CCPA, which can affect data architecture and storage options.
 	- Payment processing Regulations: The integration with payment gateways such as Stripe, PayPal, and Square must meet with their respective legal and security standards.

-**7- Integration Constraints:**
+- **Integration Constraints:**
 	- Payment Gateway Compatibility: The system must support integration with widely reliable payment platforms, such as Stripe, PayPal, and Square, offering customers various payment options (credit card, debit card, and other online payment options) and ensuring a seamless transaction experience.
 	- Hardware and API Integration: Utilization of barcode scanning devices and integration of third-party APIs impose technical requirements on both hardware and software sides of the project.
 Thus, it requires work with technical teams, developers, and third-party service providers to ensure smooth communication between devices, APIs, and the software.
 	- Accounting Software Integration: The system must be compatible with accounting software, such as QuickBooks, to ensure real-time financial reporting and management.

-**8- Technical Constraints:**
+- **Technical Constraints:**
 	- Scalability: The system should be able to scale to accommodate increasing numbers of users, transactions, and locations without requiring significant architectural changes.
 	- Platform compatibility: The system must be compatible with widely used operating systems such as Windows and macOS.

 ### Project Resources Required - Safia